 In other words, there was no way to prove if Kobe Beef was authentic, so people starting asking questions and when there were no answers, meat distributors and consumers joined forces and established the Kobe Beef Marketing & Distribution Promotion Association in 1983.

-No, Wagyu is not the same as Kobe Beef.
+Yes, Wagyu is not the same as Kobe Beef.
 While “WAGYU” translates to “Japanese Cow”, technically any cow from Japan can be named Wagyu.
 What the difference comes down to, between Kobe Beef and Wagyu is what type of cow it comes from.
 So before you order that Japanese steak, make sure you know what you’re getting, what type of Wagyu beef it is, and what you’re paying for!

 USDA Bans Kobe Beef